 You also have the ability to filter this report by all pages Google has found on your site, URLs you’ve submitted to Google or just the URLs found in your sitemaps.

-The great thing about the Index Coverage report in the new Search Console is that it gives you the ability to inspect any URL not appearing in the index (using the URL inspection tool), test your robots.txt file to see if its disallowed there, and have Google fetch the page.
+The great thing about the Index Coverage report in Google Search Console is that it gives you the ability to inspect any URL not appearing in the index (using the URL inspection tool), test your robots.txt file to see if its disallowed there, and have Google fetch the page.

 You can also ask Google to recrawl an unindexed page after you’ve fixed any errors to get it into Google’s search results quickly.

-In the new Search Console, you can easily submit new sitemaps and/or check the status of any of your sitemaps.
+In Google Search Console, you can easily submit new sitemaps and/or check the status of any of your sitemaps.

 The "Status" column in the submitted sitemaps table will tell you if your sitemap was successfully processed or if any errors prevented Google from processing it.